JulianKahnert/wav_vs_mp3/README.txt

 ##### INSTALLATION #####

-This is a MacOSX installing tutorial for all codecs, which are required for the "wav_vs_mp3.m"-Matlab-function.
+This is a Mac OS X installing tutorial for all codecs, which are required for the "wav_vs_mp3.m"-Matlab-function.

 1. download and install FLAC library